Please note that due to the high volume of enquiries we are receiving, we cannot respond to questions sent to the email@example.com

 Our vision is much like yours: to live in a world without extreme poverty.
 We know that right now there are millions of people – in developed and developing communities – working to address extreme poverty.
 We’re getting behind these efforts, and inviting Global Citizens to join us, to find the part they can play in realising the end of extreme poverty.

 Find out more on our website.

-Global Citizen has launched in the United States.
-It has been launched in conjunction with the Global Citizen Festival – an advocacy event that will showcase a generation taking action to tackle extreme poverty.
+Global Citizen launched in the United States in 2012 in conjunction with the Global Citizen Festival – an advocacy event that showcases a generation taking action to tackle extreme poverty.

 You are able to make donations to organisations helping address extreme poverty through Global Citizen and earn points for non-tax deductible donations.
 However Global Citizen does not offer points in recognition of tax-deductible donations, due to restrictions within United States tax law.

 Government aid plays a crucial role in addressing development issues, and operates at a scale that individual giving often cannot match.
 For example, the Global Polio Eradication Initiative faces a $945 million funding gap that needs to be filled in the next 18 months.
 This is not something individuals can achieve through their personal donations.
 But collectively, we can work with governments to ensure stronger international commitments to tackle issues such as the eradication of polio.